sodasoba1/NSW-Custom-Game-Icons/docs/supportedthemes.md

 [Hotshotz79 Custom Game Icons repo](https://github.com/hotshotz79/NX-Custom-Game-Icons)

-one of the original vertical theme creators, our layouts have advanced a fair bit but these themes
+one of the original vertical theme creators, our layouts have advanced a fair bit but these themes are still good.

 |  Preview		  	       | NXThemes Download Code	  				  	      | HOS Version made on/for |
 |------------------------------|----------------------------------------------------------------|-------------------------|